EC-EVM/Verify-deployed-contracts/README.md

 ### TLDR

-This read & plugin helps you verify the source code for your Solidity contracts.
+This readme & plugin helps you verify the source code for your Solidity contracts.
 At the moment, it supports Etherscan-based explorers, explorers compatible with its API like Blockscout and Sourcify.

 ## Steps
 - [x] Install hardhat-verify